 Our friends, Karen and Ross, just returned from an amazing voyage with their eight-month old.
-We begged for all the dirty details.
+We begged for all the dirty details on international travel with an infant.
 Once Karen shared them with us, our new travel series for rookie moms was born.
 I hope you enjoy her trip and tips too.

 You can finally meet the “locals”